Skip to content

 “Doctor, what is in this vaccine?”

-Each COVID-19 vaccine is made up of slightly different ingredients.
-You can find the full ingredient list of each of the vaccines can be found online on the product information.
+Each COVID-19 vaccine contains slightly different ingredients.
+The full ingredient list of each vaccine can be found online under product information.

 These ingredients are present in very small quantities and cannot cause you harm unless you have a severe allergy to an ingredient).